An honest accounting

 We are not HubSpot.
 HubSpot is customer-side CRM.
 We are supplier-side: every supplier's history, every price, every reply, indexed and searchable.

 We are not email.
 Email is email.
-We watch your inbox, parse the relevant supplier replies, and update orders so you can stop reading them.
+We watch your inbox, parse the relevant supplier replies, and create reviewable order updates so you can stop using email as the source of operational truth.

 What we are: the system that makes those five categories useful for procurement without requiring you to be the integration engineer who wires them together.